 The franchisor should expect hiccups, especially in the early months.
 Even with clear brand guidelines, there are sure to be some mistakes along the way.
 Take this opportunity to clear the expectations, offer more support in helping the new franchisee set up their social channels, and create an environment that customers will love.

 Like any other strategy, franchise brand management is an ongoing process that requires open communication and trust.
 Even if the first stages are the most critical, don't close the communication channels just yet.
 If something changes at the franchise level, make sure to communicate the changes early and consistently.

 6. Maintain Digital Consistency

 Consistency in branding encourages more than having customers recall your brand.
 It also plays a role in a franchise's revenue.
-A 2019 report found that consistent brands experience a 33% more revenue increase than inconsistent brands.
 Here's how your franchise can promote consistent content across all regions.

 Create and centralize digital marketing library assets

 When digital marketing assets are accessible to all franchisees, franchisors can achieve consistent branding in campaigns and online interactions.
 Furthermore, this reduces time spent on creating campaigns, leading to less frustrated franchisees and happier customers.
 With a centralized digital marketing library, franchisees don't have to do any guesswork.
 They can easily log in to the DAM software and choose the needed assets for their campaigns.

 Because most customer interactions start online, the franchise must maintain consistency with its content.
 Franchisors can easily do this by creating customizable templates for channels like social media and email newsletters.
 Marketing campaign templates will also prove helpful for franchisees as they only need to customize them to their region and not have to worry about compliance.